Level: Resort nearby

 This spot has been added by

-Cliff Dive (also known by scuba divers as Napaling) is located on the northwestern coast of Panglao Island, south of Bohol.
-From Alona Beach, you can reach the spot in approximately 15 minutes by taxi (10 minutes from Panglao Beach).
+Cliff Dive, also known as Napaling Point, is located on the northwestern coast of Panglao Island, south of Bohol.
+From Alona Beach, you can reach the spot in approximately 15 minutes by taxi or 10 minutes from Panglao Beach.
+The reef extends at the foot of a pretty high cliff, but there are several ways to access the water:

-Cliff Dive is first and foremost famous for its Sardine Run, the name given to the spectacular aggregation of millions of sardines along this section of the coast.
+Cliff Dive is first and foremost famous for its Sardine Run.
+This is the name given to the spectacular aggregation of thousands of sardines along this section of the coast.
 The sardines gather in massive shimmering shoals, usually found right after the reef drop-off.

 Cliff Dive is the perfect place to snorkel with the sardines, as they can be seen at very shallow depths at this spot, sometimes just under the surface.
 Swimming among these mesmerizing waves of small silverfish is an incredible experience.

-If the sardine run is Cliff Dive’s main underwater attraction, the reef is also nice to explore.
-Located 5 to 40m from the cliffs, a reef wall falls steeply towards the depths.
+While the sardine run is Cliff Dive’s main underwater attraction, the reef is also nice to explore.
+Located 5 to 43 yards from the cliffs, a reef wall falls steeply towards the depths.
 The reef is covered with multicolored soft corals, sponges and sea lilies.

-Several hotels and restaurants are located around the spot, including Panglao Kalikasan Dive Resort, Alexis Cliff Dive Resort, Ocean View Rooms & Resto Bar and Molave Cove Resort.
-You’ll find in Alona Beach, about ten kilometers from Cliff Dive, many other accommodations and restaurant options.
+Several hotels and restaurants are located around the spot, including Panglao Kalikasan Dive Resort, Molave Cove Resort and Almira Dive Resort.
+You’ll find in Alona Beach, about six miles from Napaling, many other accommodations and restaurant options.

 These spots are accessible to anyone with basic snorkeling skills, and feeling comfortable in the water and with his snorkeling gear.
 You will enter the water from the shore (beach, pontoon, ladder, rocks) or from a boat.
 The water height in the sea entrance area is reasonable, but you will not necessarily be within your depth.
 Moderate currents can occur in the area, even when the sea conditions are good.
 The distance to swim to reach the most interesting snorkeling areas of the spot does not exceed 200 meters.
 This level only apply when the spot experiences optimal sea and/or weather conditions.
 It is not applicable if the sea and/or weather conditions deteriorate, in particular in the presence of rough sea, rain, strong wind, unusual current, large tides, waves and/or swell.
 You can find more details about the definition of our snorkeling levels on our snorkeling safety page.